 When dot11OperatingClassesRequired is true, or where operating classes domain information is present and the STA parsing a Country element finds an invalid First Channel Number field or Operating Class field with a value that is reserved, the STA shall ignore the remainder of the Country element and shall parse any remaining management frame body for additional elements.

-When dot11OperatingClassesRequired is true and the STA supports one or more global operating classes, or where global operating classes domain information is present in a STA, the STA shall indicate current operating class information in the Country element and Supported Operating Classes element using the country string for the global operating classes, except that a VHT STA may omit from the Country element any Operating Triplet field for an Operating Class for which the Channel spacing (MHz) column indicates 80 MHz or wider and for which the Behavior limits set column in the applicable table in Annex E contains only a blank entry or either or both of “80+” and “UseEirpForVHTTxPowEnv.”
+When dot11OperatingClassesRequired is true and the STA supports one or more global operating classes, or where global operating classes domain information is present in a STA, the STA shall indicate current operating class information in the Country element and Supported Operating Classes element using the country string for the global operating classes, except for the following cases:

+A VHT STA may omit from the Country element any Operating Triplet field for an Operating Class for which the Channel spacing (MHz) column indicates 80 MHz or wider and for which the Behavior limits set column in the applicable table in Annex E contains only a blank entry or either or both of “80+” and “UseEirpForVHTTxPowEnv.”

+An HE STA may omit from the Country element any Operating Triplet field for an Operating Class for which the Channel starting frequency (GHz) column in Table E-4 is greater than or equal to 5.925 and less than or equal to 7.125.

 10.22.4 Operation with the Transmit Power Envelope element

+Instruction to Editor: Make changes as follows:

-A STA that is extended spectrum management capable and that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true shall determine a local maximum transmit power from a Transmit Power Envelope element for which the Local Maximum Transmit Power Unit Interpretation subfield indicates EIRP.
+A STA that is not operating in the 6 GHz band and is extended spectrum management capable and that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true shall determine a local maximum transmit power from a Transmit Power Envelope element for which the Maximum Transmit Power Interpretation subfield indicates EIRP.

+A STA that is operating in the 6 GHz band shall determine local and regulatory client maximum transmit powers from Transmit Power Envelope element(s) according to local regulations known at the STA (see Annex E.2.7).
+A STA shall ignore Transmit Power Envelope element(s) indicating transmit power category values that the STA is unable to interpret for the current country.

+NOTE – The Default category value (0) is applicable to, and so can be interpreted for, all countries – see 11.7.5 (Specification of regulatory and local maximum transmit power levels).
+An AP in the 6 GHz band has dot11SpectrumManagementRequired equal to true, and so transmits a Country element in Beacon and Probe Response frames.

+A STA that sends two or more Transmit Power Envelope elements in a frame shall order the elements by increasing values of their Maximum Transmit Power Interpretation subfields.

+A STA that is operating in the 6 GHz band that sends two or more Transmit Power Envelope elements in a frame with the same value in the Maximum Transmit Power Interpretation subfield shall order the elements by increasing values of their Maximum Transmit Power Category subfields.

+NOTE – The Maximum Transmit Power Category subfield is reserved except in the 6 GHz band.

-A STA that sends two or more Transmit Power Envelope elements in a frame shall order the elements by increasing values of their Local Maximum Transmit Power Unit Interpretation subfields.If a STA that is extended spectrum management capable finds an unknown value in the Local Maximum Transmit Power Unit Interpretation subfield in a Transmit Power Envelope element, then the STA shall ignore that and subsequent Transmit Power Envelope elements.
+If a STA that is extended spectrum management capable finds an unknown value in the Maximum Transmit Power Interpretation subfield in a Transmit Power Envelope element, then the STA shall ignore that and subsequent Transmit Power Envelope elements.

-A STA that receives two or more Transmit Power Envelope elements in the same frame with known values in their Local Maximum Transmit Power Unit Interpretation subfields shall process all of the elements according to the local regulations known at the STA.
+A STA that receives two or more Transmit Power Envelope elements in the same frame with known values in their Maximum Transmit Power Interpretation subfields shall process all of the elements according to the local regulations known at the STA.

-NOTE—If a STA receives two Transmit Power Envelope elements, each with a known value in the Local Maximum Transmit Power Unit Interpretation subfield, then the expected possibilities are as follows:
+NOTE—If a STA receives two Transmit Power Envelope elements, each with a known value in the Maximum Transmit Power Interpretation subfield, then the expected possibilities are as follows: